firstcontributions/first-contributions/additional-material/git_workflow_scenarios/stashing-a-file.md

 nothing to commit, working directory clean
 ```

-Now you can switch to any branch and do your work; your changes will be stored in the stack.
+Now you can switch to any branch and do your work; your stashed changes are stored in form of a stack.
 To see which stashes you have stored in the stack you can use ```git stash list```:

 ```
 $ git stash list